ahmad-kad/rpg_manager/README.md

-This is a readme for test branch
+This is a readme for test branch.